VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 I also recommend keeping your clocking interesting.
 It you just have your sequencer be driven by a constant clock it might not be as interesting as you like.
 You can always use a gate sequencer as a 'clock' source for your sequencer and have gates be triggered more rhythmically.

 If you want some random clocking, try using [Geodesics' Fate](https://library.vcvrack.com/Geodesics/Fate) (which is also amazing at adding randomness to note sequences), [Audible Instruments' Bernoulli Gate (Branches)](https://library.vcvrack.com/AudibleInstruments/Branches) or [Random Sampler (Marbles)](https://library.vcvrack.com/AudibleInstruments/Marbles),or  [Grayscale's Permutation](https://library.vcvrack.com/Grayscale/Permutation6).
-Each has it's own method of adding madness to clocking.
+Each has its own method of adding madness to clocking.

-{{< attribution >}}<s>or, if you're feeling really spicy, there's [Arias Salvatrice's Darius](https://library.vcvrack.com/AriaSalvatrice/Darius), which is basically a lot of Bernoulli Gates chained together</s> Not yet avaliable in V2 {{< /attribution >}}
+{{< attribution >}}<s>or, if you're feeling really spicy, there's [Arias Salvatrice's Darius](https://library.vcvrack.com/AriaSalvatrice/Darius), which is basically a lot of Bernoulli Gates chained together</s> Not yet available in V2 {{< /attribution >}}

 ## CV-MIDI doesn't work